 1. Surveillance for ovarian cancer is unreliable and generally not recommended.
-Surveilance for uterine cancer can be done through endometrial sampling (Pipelle) (for premenopausal women) or through ultrasound (in postmenopausal women).
-Colonoscopy (every 1 to 2 years) from age 25 years (reduces colon cancer incidence and mortality by >60%).
+Surveilance for uterine cancer can be done through endometrial sampling (Pipelle) (for premenopausal women) or through ultrasound (in postmenopausal women) but is not reliable.
+Colonoscopy (every 1 to 2 years) from age 25 years (reduces colon cancer incidence and mortality by >60%) is relaible and recommended.
 Annual urine cytology (to detect early stages of bladder and ureteric cancers).

 2. Prevention: The oral contraceptive pill will reduce the risk of ovarian cancer by 50%.
 There is no established medication to prevent uterine cancer.

 3. Prophylactic surgery (laparoscopic hysterectomy) is the most effective way to eliminate the risk of uterine and ovarian cancer; it should be offered to all women who have completed childbearing or who are postmenopausal.
 It virtually eliminates the risk of developing uterine or ovarian cancer and should be performed by an experienced laparoscopic surgeon.
 Patients need to be medically fit to tolerate surgery, need to be aware of the most common risks and possible complications of surgery and require some investigations (blood tests, medical imaging) prior to surgery.

 For information about a Lynch syndrome consumer group, click here.